Kamla Bhasin: Writings and other works

 She wrote books and booklets about understanding patriarchy and gender, that have been translated into near about 30 languages.
 These are now used by many NGOs to help people understand gender issues.
 Her book, Laughing Matters, that she co-authored with Bindia Thapar, first published in 2005 was republished in 2013 and now has a Hindi version (Hasna Toh Sangharsho Mein Bhi Zaroori Hai), Feminism & Its Relevance in South Asia.
 Other important writings by her include: Borders & Boundaries: Women in India's Partition, Understanding Gender, What Is Patriarchy?
 In her writings and politics, she envisioned a feminist movement that transcends class, borders and other binary social divisions.
 She was an integral part of the One Billion Rising movement in South Asia.
 She went to Nepal to flag off the 2017 edition of the movement in Kathmandu, Nepal.
 At a 2013 One Billion Rising event in New Delhi, she recited her famous Azadi poem to much acclaim and public participation.

+Children's books and rhymes

+Kamla Bhasin is also known for writing humorous and insightful Children's Books and Rhymes which made the concept of patriarchy, gender roles and masculinity easily understandable to young kids.
+Her famous feminist books for children include Laal Pari, Ulti Sulti Meeto and Dhammak Dham.
+These books were translated in difference languages and illustrated for kids to understand the concept of gender equality by challenging gender stereotypes and traditional gender roles in the society.